Getting Started with Escape¶

 Domain¶

-A Domain name used as input for the Inventory process.
-Escape initiates its discovery by enumerating and analyzing subdomains and assets associated with this domain.
+A Domain name used as input for the ASM process.
+Escape initiates its discovery by enumerating and analyzing subdomains and Assets associated with this domain.

 Endpoint¶